| |

 and the European Union and Central and South-Eastern

-Latin America and the Caribbean dropped to near zero.
+in Latin America and the Caribbean dropped to near

-In all regions except South-East Asia and the Pacific
+zero.
+In all regions except South-East Asia and the

-and the Middle East, employment growth declined below
+Pacific and the Middle East, employment growth declined

-the average annual growth in the first half of the decade.
+below the average annual growth in the first half

 This is surprising, since it is to be expected that